leonardocapellaro/pet_emotion_detector_cnn/README.md

 # pet_emotion_detector_cnn

-Classificador de emoções de pets utilizando redes neurais convolucionais.
+Pet emotion classifier using convolutional neural networks.

-## Preparação dos dados
+## Data Preparation
-### Base de dados
+### Database
-Para o treinamento do classificador, a base [Dog Emotions Prediction](https://www.kaggle.com/datasets/devzohaib/dog-emotions-prediction?resource=download) foi utilizada como ponto de partida.
+For the training of the classifier, the [Dog Emotions Prediction](https://www.kaggle.com/datasets/devzohaib/dog-emotions-prediction?resource=download) database was used as a starting point.
-Como primeiro passo, a face de cada animal foi recortada utilizando a biblioteca dlib com um [modelo](https://github.com/kairess/dog_face_detector) treinado para reconhecer faces de animais disponibilizado por @kairess.
-Feito isso, foi realizada uma curadoria manual nas classes, excluindo imagens ruidosas e remanejando imagens que estavam em classes incorretas.
+As a first step, the face of each animal was cropped using the dlib library with a [model](https://github.com/kairess/dog_face_detector) trained to recognize animal faces provided by @kairess.
+After that, a manual curation was carried out in the classes, excluding noisy images and rearranging images that were in incorrect classes.

 ### Data augmentation
-Foi realizado um data augmentation nos dados de treinamento de 10 para 1, ou seja, para cada imagem foram geradas outras 10 derivadas utilizando a biblioteca ImageDataGenerator.
-Cada imagem foi redimensionada para ter 250x250 de tamanho.
+Data augmentation was performed on the training data at a ratio of 10 to 1, that is, for each image, another 10 derived images were generated using the ImageDataGenerator library.
+Each image was resized to be 250x250 in size.

-## Treinamento do Modelo
+## Model Training
-Foram utilizados dois modelos principais, o Densenet121 e o Densenet201.
-Para cada um deles foram utilizadas as seguintes técnicas:
+Two main models were used, the Densenet121 and the Densenet201.
+For each of them, the following techniques were used:

-- EarlyStopping: Baseado na acurácia de validação, foi configurada uma paciência de 15 épocas para o modelo parar caso não tenha ocorrido nenhuma evolução nessa métrica.
+- EarlyStopping: Based on validation accuracy, a patience of 15 epochs was set for the model to stop if there was no evolution in this metric.
-- As camadas base dos Dense foram congeladas para evitar retreino.
+- The base layers of the Dense were frozen to avoid retraining.
-- Foram utilizadas a camada base, uma flatten, uma camada densa com 512 neurônios, um dropout de 50% para esta camada e uma camada de saída com 4 neurônios, um para cada classe.
+- The base layer, a flatten layer, a dense layer with 512 neurons, a 50% dropout for this layer, and an output layer with 4 neurons, one for each class, were used.
-- Foi utilizado um decaimento de learning rate por época, iniciando em 1e-3 e terminando em 1e-5.
+- A learning rate decay per epoch was used, starting at 1e-3 and ending at 1e-5.

-## Aplicação do modelo
+## Model Application
-Dada uma imagem a ser classificada em formato aceito pelo image do keras, o código para classificação faz uma busca por animais, recorta o rosto e aplica no modelo treinando anteriormente, classificando o humor do animal em "angry", "happy", "sad" ou "realxed".
+Given an image to be classified in a format accepted by keras image, the classification code searches for animals, crops the face, and applies it to the previously trained model, classifying the animal's mood as "angry", "happy", "sad", or "relaxed".